 It is normal to think about your ex and the previous relationship.
 But if these thoughts constantly hound your mind, it’s time that you break the pattern.
 It is unhealthy to spend so much time thinking about your ex.
 It blocks you from moving forward in your life, not just your relationship.
-Our mind plays tricks on us, and we often idolize our ex and the previous relationship.
+Our mind plays tricks on us, and we often idolize and idealize our ex and the previous relationship.
 Sometimes, these thoughts become compulsive and obsessive, often leading to psychological problems.
 It is important to train yourself to consciously curb these thought patterns.

 Constantly thinking about your ex will prevent you from paying attention to your current partner, and it is not fair to either of you.

 2. You Struggle With Deleting Photos Of Your Previous Partner

 Memories need to be cherished.
 But when it comes to wanting a clean break, there is no option but to delete all the photos from your previous relationship.
 You will not be able to move on if you keep browsing through them from time to time.
 You must refrain from checking the pictures of your ex so you can heal in a healthy way.

 If you don’t want to delete them completely, it is a good idea to store them on a hard disk that is not easily accessible.
 You can revisit them after a few months to see how you still feel about them.
 Deleting these photos now may not seem as heartbreaking.